 Our Church Offers...

-Children's Church: Children's Church is offered from September through May during our 10:15 a.m Worship Service.
-All children ages 3-9 are invited to take part in our Children's Church Program.
-Prior to the first Scripture Reading, the children join our adult leaders for an age-appropriate Bible reading, activity/craft, and prayer.
+Children's Church and Sunday School: Offered September through May during the 10:45 a.m.
+Worship Service.
+All children are invited to take part.
+Children gather after the announcements for a blessing and then join adult leaders for an age-appropriate Bible reading, activity/craft and prayer.
 The children return to the sanctuary during the offering.
-(Please note: Due to the pandemic, we have temporarily suspended Children's Church.)

 Resources for families needing support dealing with a loved one diagnosed with Alzheimer